Plant ecology: Commensalism

 Commensalism refers to the biological interaction between two species in which one benefits while the other simply remains unaffected.
 The species that benefits is referred to as the commensal while the species that is unaffected is referred to as the host.
 For example, organisms that live attached to plants, known as epiphytes, are referred to as commensals.
-Algae that grow on the backs of turtles or sloths are considered as commensals, too.
-Their survival rate is higher when they are attached to their host, however they do not harm nor benefit the host.
-Nearly 10% of all vascular plant species around the world are epiphytes, and most of them are found in tropical forests.
-Therefore, they make up a large fraction of the total plant biodiversity in the world, being 10% of all species, and 25% of all vascular plant species in tropical countries.
-However, commensals have the capability to transform into parasites over time by which results in a decrease in success or an overall population decline.
+Algae that grow on the backs of turtles or sloths are also considered as commensals.
+Their survival rate is higher when they are attached to their host, however they do not harm or benefit the host.
+Nearly 10% of all vascular plant species around the world are epiphytes, and most of them are found in tropical forests; they make up 25% of all vascular plant species in tropical countries.
+However, commensals have the capability to transform into parasites over time, which results in a decrease in success or an overall population decline.

 Herbivory

 Reindeer in front of herbivore exclosures.
 Excluding different herbivores (here reindeer, or reindeer and rodents) has different effects on the vegetation.

 An important ecological function of plants is that they produce organic compounds for herbivores in the bottom of the food web.
 A large number of plant traits, from thorns to chemical defenses, can be related to the intensity of herbivory.
 Large herbivores can also have many effects on vegetation.
 These include removing selected species, creating gaps for regeneration of new individuals, recycling nutrients, and dispersing seeds.
 Certain ecosystem types, such as grasslands, may be dominated by the effects of large herbivores, although fire is also an equally important factor in this biome.
 In few cases, herbivores are capable of nearly removing all the vegetation at a site (for example, geese in the Hudson Bay Lowlands of Canada, and nutria in the marshes of Louisiana) but normally herbivores have a more selective impact, particularly when large predators control the abundance of herbivores.
+Another example is white-tailed deer in Canadian forests, where high browsing pressure has been shown to limit forest regeneration and alter plant community composition by reducing that recruitment of tree seedlings and sapling.
 The usual method of studying the effects of herbivores is to build exclosures, where they cannot feed, and compare the plant communities in the exclosures to those outside over many years.
 Often such long term experiments show that herbivores have a significant effect upon the species that make up the plant community.
+In some systems, understory plants such as Trillium grandiflorum are used as indicator species to estimate herbivory pressure, as their growth and height reflect local browsing intensity.